ar-59/InlineQuestion/samplequestions/openfieldquestion.md

 ## Metadata
-Question Type : Single Choice
+Question Type : Text Input

 ## Question
-Which application did you use to setup Multi-Factor Authentication? :

-## Options
-Option 1: Google Authenticator

-Option 2: Amazon Authenticator

-Option 3: Microsoft Authenticator

-Option 4: Email Verification
+Which is the largest continent in the world? :

 ## Answers
-Option 3 : 1
+(?i)russia(?-i) : 1

 ## Correct Answer Feedback
-Option 3 is correct answer
+You have provided a correct answer

+## Incorrect Answer Feedback
+Correct answer is 'Russia'

+## Tags
+tag1
+tag2